Skip to main content

 This allows to reuse most of the tree export logic, however individual exceljs workbooks could be customized or replaced/augmented with a different file.

 • No cycles in data links.
 Data links can only reference the same node or nodes that come later in the depth-first traversal order of the tree.
-Backward references are not supported and will cause undefined behavior.
+Backward references are not supported and will cause undefined behaviour.

 • Transitive I/O dependencies require nodePriority.
 By default, dependencies between inputs/outputs of the same node are not tracked automatically.
-If you need a chain of links within one node (e.g., abc on the same step), assign nodePriority values to ensure correct execution order — higher priority links run first.
+If you need a chain of links within one node (e.g. abc on the same step), assign nodePriority values to ensure correct execution order — higher-priority links run first.
 Without explicit priorities, the execution order of same-node links is not guaranteed.